RightsDocketRightsDocket

 Anchor with a cryptographic timestamp

-Export your provenance record.
-The PDF report includes a document hash and Ed25519 signature for integrity verification.
-RFC 3161 trusted timestamping is being integrated for cryptographic proof-of-existence.
+Export your HTML Rights Receipt and Signed Metadata.
+The signed metadata includes a document hash and Ed25519 signature for integrity verification.
+RFC 3161 trusted timestamping is now included for cryptographic proof-of-existence.

 Why this matters for compliance